schwiftyg/Summary_Notes/others/mark_questions_for_Super_team.md

 ![Screenshot from 2021-10-11 13-05-00](https://user-images.githubusercontent.com/21187699/136851922-ba64d65c-1404-494d-b7a7-526ed29beae2.png)

-# first version, every is correct, just longer code
+# This is the first version.
+Every part of the code is correct, it's just longer

 ![Screenshot from 2021-10-11 13-33-35](https://user-images.githubusercontent.com/21187699/136852253-e13ae811-e90d-4f36-af58-6c5f01188b16.png)

-# keep improving the code, cause the result reserve
+# I kept improving the code and caused the result to reserve

 ![Screenshot from 2021-10-11 13-35-42](https://user-images.githubusercontent.com/21187699/136852506-159a3eed-4056-4b64-9b00-2082d9cfc0c7.png)

-it is not big deal, right now code is the best of all the three version, just a little bug , it should not lost all marks for this part.
+It is not a big deal, right now the code is the best of all the three versions.
+Just a little big, I should not lose all marks for this part.

-and I also did a lot of extra works, and basic on  make an app auto_unsplash https://github.com/harryji168/auto_unsplash and full screenshot readme https://github.com/harryji168/Summary_Notes/blob/99ad209d1f72c95fc94556ccea11b31f9d00c685/Node/Node_project.md
+I also did a lot of extra work, and basic on make an app auto_unsplash https://github.com/harryji168/auto_unsplash and full screenshot readme https://github.com/harryji168/Summary_Notes/blob/99ad209d1f72c95fc94556ccea11b31f9d00c685/Node/Node_project.md

-the marking lady didn't pay attention of whole pictures of my work, work history, and extra works, I already uploaded the demo data for test, she even didn't saw it, not use it
+The marker didn't pay attention to the whole picture of my work, work history, and extra work.
+I already uploaded the demo data for testing.
+She didn't review it or use it.